St. Tammany Parish, Louisiana: Creation and naming of the parish

 In 1810, President James Madison claimed West Florida as part of Louisiana and sent William C. C. Claiborne to claim the territory.
 Claiborne established the boundaries of the Florida Parishes.
 He created St. Tammany Parish and named it after the Delaware Indian Chief Tamanend (c.1628-1698), who made peace with William Penn and was generally renowned for his goodness.
-Among the nine Louisiana parishes (counties) named for "saints" (see "List of parishes in Louisiana"), St. Tammany is the only one whose eponym is not a saint of the Roman Catholic Church, the ecclesiastical parishes of which formed the basis for the state's civil parishes.
-In fact, Tamanend is not known to have been a Christian, and was certainly not a Roman Catholic.
-However, he became popularly revered as an "American patron saint" in the post-Revolutionary period (long after his death).
+Among the nine Louisiana parishes (counties) named for "saints" (see "List of parishes in Louisiana"), St. Tammany is the only one whose eponym is not a saint of the Catholic Church, the ecclesiastical parishes of which had formed the basis for the state's civil parishes.
+In fact, Tamanend is not known to have been Roman Catholic or even Christian.
+However, he became popularly revered as a "Patron Saint of America" since the post-Revolutionary period, long after his death.

 Under Spanish rule, the area east of the Tangipahoa River, which would become St. Tammany Parish (and later Washington Parish to the north), was known as the St. Ferdinand District.
 Due to the fact that Ferdinand was also the name of the disputed King of Spain at the time, it was deemed that the new parish should have a more "American" sounding name.